Uni-Credit/Backend/README.md

-# Backend
+# Unicredit's Backend

-UniCredit's backend is going to be here
+Unicredit is an api aiming to simplify payments in university, this repository is the application's backend.